p-org/P/Docs/docs/tutorial/clientserver.md

     git clone https://github.com/p-org/P.git
     ```

-    The recommended way to work through this example is to open the [P\Tutorial](https://github.com/p-org/P/tree/master/Tutorial) folder in IntelliJ side-by-side a browser using which you can simulatenously read the description for each example and browser the P program.
+    The recommended way to work through this example is to open the [P/Tutorial](https://github.com/p-org/P/tree/master/Tutorial) folder in IntelliJ side-by-side a browser using which you can simultaneously read the description for each example and browse the P program.

 **System:** We consider a client-server application where clients interact with a bank to withdraw money from their accounts.

 ![Placeholder](clientserver.png){ align=center }

 The bank consists of two components: (1) a bank server that services withdraw requests from the client; and (2) a backend database which is used to store the account balance information for each client.
-Multiple clients can concurrently send withdraw request to the bank.
-The bank server on receiving a withdraw request, reads the current bank balance for the client and if the withdraw request is allowed then performs the withdrawal, updates the account balance, and responds back to the client with the new account balance.
+Multiple clients can concurrently send withdraw requests to the bank.
+On receiving a withdraw request, the bank server reads the current bank balance for the client and if the withdraw request is allowed then performs the withdrawal, updates the account balance, and responds back to the client with the new account balance.

-**Correctness Specification:** The invariant that the bank must maintain is that each account must have atleast 10 dollars as its balance.
+**Correctness Specification:** The bank must maintain the invariant that each account must have at least 10 dollars as its balance.
 If a withdraw request takes the account balance below 10 then the withdraw request must be rejected by the bank.
-The correctness property we would also like to check is that in the presence of concurrent client withdraw requests the bank always responds with the correct bank balance for a client and a withdraw request must always succeeds if there is enough balance (> 10) in the account.
+The correctness property that we would like to check is that in the presence of concurrent client withdraw requests the bank always responds with the correct bank balance for each client and a withdraw request always succeeds if there is enough balance in the account (that is, at least 10).